We hear the same things so often from people who wish they could dance but have not yet given it a try.

 Please remember that there are no set rules in the ‘world of Lindy Hop’ and that every class is run independently so the expectations as explained in this blog post are created as a guide for classes at Lindy Jazz.
 Having said that all Lindy Hop communities are united along similar key philosophies which are joy, fun and friendship through social dancing, so keep dancing!

-Lindy Jazz classes are on Tuesdays at Gosforth Parish Hall NE3 1YT
+Join Lindy Jazz classes on Tuesdays at Gosforth Parish Hall NE3 1YT

 If you’re new to the world of swing dancing, you may have heard other dancers talk excitedly about DJam, an international swing dance camp.
 But what exactly is a dance camp?
 Are there tents and campfires, and most importantly, do the dancers actually go camping?
 If you love camping then I am afraid you won’t find log cabins and singsongs (well, not at most dance camps anyway); a dance camp is usually just a weekend of learning through structured classes, with social dancing in the evening to enjoy your new-found skills.

 Now that we’ve got that cleared up, it’s time to talk about DJam!
 A blissful weekend of dancing, learning, meeting new people and having fun, DJam is a swing dance camp held in the stunning Beamish Hall Hotel in County Durham each year.